olavolav/uniplot/README.md

 #### Basic options

 * `color` - Draw series in color.
 Defaults to `False` when plotting a single series, and to `True` when plotting multiple.
-Also accepts a list of strings, to modify the default order of
+Also accepts a list of colors, identified by strings like `"red"` for simple ANSI colors, tuples of RGB values like `(255,0,0)`, or hexadecimal RGB colors like `"#B4FBB8"`.
-  `["blue", "magenta", "green", "yellow", "cyan", "red"]`, or a list of tuples with RGB colors, as in `[(87,120,163),(228,147,67)]`.
-You can also mix named and RGB colors, or even hexadecimal RGB colors like `"#B4FBB8"`.
+  Alternaively, you can specify a color theme, as defined in `uniplot/color_themes.py`.
+Note that for RGB colors you need to use a terminal that supports them.
 * `height` - The height of the plotting region, in characters.
 Default is `17`.
 * `interactive` - Enable interactive mode.
 Defaults to `False`.
 * `legend_labels` - Labels for the series.
 Can be `None` or a list of strings.